 TERM DEFINITION Cathodic Disbondment Coating disbondment caused by the products of a cathodic reaction.
 Cathodic Polarization The change of electrode potential in the electronegative direction resulting from the flow of current between the electrolyte and electrode.
 Cathodic Protection A technique to control the corrosion of a metal surface by making that surface the cathode of an electrochemical cell.
 The corrosion rate can be reduced by shifting the corrosion potential of the electrode toward a less oxidizing potential by applying an external EMF (see "Electromotive Force").
 Cathodic Protection Coupon A coupon used to determine corrosion rate and/or cathodic protection levels in a cathodically protected environment.
 Cations Positively charged ions (e.g., sodium - Na + , iron - Fe 2+ or Fe 3+ , etc.) that react with negatively charged ion species (see "Anions") to form salts or other compounds that can form scales, deposits, and/or promote corrosion.
 Cavitation A mechanical mechanism for metal loss that can occur in pipes when liquids move at high velocities.
 It is the erosion of a surface due to the sudden formation and collapse of bubbles.
 As the bubbles collapse and the surrounding liquid surfaces meet, a great deal of kinetic energy is released.
-This energy may break a protective surface film on the metal and lead to the beginnings of metal loss/corrosion.
+This energy may break a protective surface film or the metal and lead to the beginnings of metal loss/corrosion.
 Check Reading A reading to test an ER probe using the electronic meter's two internal references, where the difference of the two should remain constant (relative to temperature).
 Chloride (Cl -) Ion A monovalent anion that is a very common dissolved constituent of most waters.
 Chloride typically represents the most significant percentage of the total dissolved solids in many water samples, since it is the chief component of most brines.
 Chlorides form salts with a variety of cations and is well known for exacerbating pitting attack in carbon and stainless steels.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 199 of 226
+May 23, 2023 February 2, 2023 3.1 Page 203 of 231

-TERM DEFINITION Close Interval Survey A potential survey with pipe to soil readings generally taken a maximum of three feet apart.
+TERM DEFINITION Close Interval Survey ✓A series of closely and properly spaced pipe-to-electrolyte potential measurements taken over the pipe to assess the adequacy of cathodic protection or to identify locations where a current may be leaving the pipeline that may cause corrosion and for the purpose of quantifying voltage (IR) drops other than those across the structure electrolyte boundary, such as when performed as a current interrupted, depolarized, or native survey.
 Coating A dielectric material applied to a structure to separate it from the environment.
 Coating System All components comprising the protective coating, the sum of which provides effective electrical isolation of the coated structure.
 Company EnLink Midstream Services, LLC Conductivity The ability of a substance (measured in moh-cm) to conduct an electric charge or current due to the presence of positively or negatively charged ions.
 Theoretically, the higher the conductivity of an electrolyte, the greater the chance for corrosion to occur.
 Conductor A material suitable for carrying an electric current.
 It may be bare or insulated.
 Continuity Bond An intentional metallic connection that provides electrical continuity.
 Continuous Injection A method of applying corrosion inhibitors or biocides by continuous injection of chemical.
 Can be used in either stratified or annular flows.
 Generally recommended when the free liquids are transported in the gas stream.
 Conventional Ground Bed A shallow burial ground bed using one or more anodes in one location.
 The anodes are usually placed in a line perpendicular to the pipeline.
 Corrosion The deterioration of a material, usually a metal, by reaction with its environment.
-Corrosion Potential (E {corr}) The Mixed Potential of a freely corroding surface in an electrolyte, relative to a reference electrode.
-Also called native potential, rest potential, open circuit potential, or freely corroding potential.
-Pipeline Integrity Department responsible for all corporate pipeline integrity control programs, training and procedures.